open-ephys/ONI/source/hw-spec/controller/index.rst

 Hard Reset
 ----------------
-A controller MUST have a way to issue a hard reset feature that allows to restore its functionality to the same initial state as after power-on.
+A controller MUST implement a hard reset that restores both it and its dependent hardware elements (hubs and devices) to a power-on configuration state.
 This signal MUST be issued through an Out Of Band (OOB) mechanism, triggered by the :term:`Driver Translator`, and MUST NOT rely on the :ref:`controller_channels`.

-The :term:`Driver Translator` SHOULD trigger this hard reset mechanism when communication between the host and controller is established and when it ends, either normally or exceptionally.
+The :term:`Driver Translator` SHOULD issue a hard reset when communication between the host and controller is initially established and when it ends, either normally or exceptionally.

-.. note:: This hard reset signal must nor be confused with the
+.. note:: The hard reset signal is not to be confused with the
-    :ref:`soft reset register <soft-reset-reg>`.
-A hard reset clears all registers and states to its power-on status but does not trigger a device map transmission.
-A soft reset might keep the values of some registers and configurations and always triggers a device map transmission to the host.
+    :ref:`system soft reset <soft-reset-reg>`.
+A hard reset returns all elements in the :ref:`hardware hierarchy <ONI-hierarchy>` governed by a given controller to their to their power on state but does not trigger a device map transmission.
+A soft reset might may preserve the values of some registers and configurations (as documented on in this specification or a :ref:`dev-datasheet`) and always triggers a device map transmission to the host.

 .. _controller_params: